 - Implementing low- and no-cost energy-efficiency measures, defined by the Environmental Protection Agency (EPA).

-As today’s workforce is mobile, the perfect scenario is choosing a web-based facilities management software, that allows the work team to report failures, generate automatized reports, check equipment historical and more.
-This is incredibly useful in any operational task, since room maintenance issues to costs management.
+As today’s workforce is mobile, the perfect scenario is choosing a web-based facilities management software that allows the work team to report failures, generate automatic reports, check equipment history and more.
+This is incredibly useful in any operational task, from room maintenance issues to cost management.

-Adopt digital calendars is also a good way to stay on top of the team’s maintenance responsibilities and plan the workload accordingly, work hand-in-hand with the team and fasten information retrieval.
+Adopting digital calendars is also a good way to stay on top of the team’s maintenance responsibilities and to plan the workload accordingly, working hand-in-hand with the team and making information faster

 After all, the facility managers (and team) should be the number one problem solvers.